Updated June 2024

 The verdict:

-Slack is a fun free messaging app to use, but its storage limits and lack of conference calls are a major downside compared to other free apps on this list.
+Slack is a fun free messaging app, but its storage limits and lack of conference calls are a major downside compared to other free apps on this list.

 Webex is a pretty well-known player in the business communications field.
-The free version of Webex Teams comes with voice and video calls for up to 100 participants, with file sharing, unlimited messaging and message searching, and message threads for more segmented discussions.
+The free version of Webex comes with voice and video calls for up to 100 participants, with file sharing, unlimited messaging, and message searching.4

-Webex Teams also supports various calendar integrations.
+Webex Free also supports various calendar integrations.
 Its mobile app supports mobile screen sharing, a relatively rare feature, and it is supported on every major device type.

 The downside:

-The free version of Webex Teams, while full of good features, suffers from a similar major drawback that most free apps have: meeting length is capped at 50 minutes.
-Since hour-long meetings are fairly standard, this hobbles the free version, as nobody’s going to choose this app when so many other free apps don’t put time restrictions on video calls.
+The free version of Webex, while full of good features, suffers from a similar major drawback that most free apps have: meeting length is capped at 40 minutes

 The verdict:

-Webex Teams has some really good capabilities for a free app.
-100 participants is a high number, but its 50-minute limit might be limiting.
+Webex Free has some really good capabilities for a free app.
+100 participants is a high number, but its 40-minute limit might be limiting.
 If you can get around that, though, it’s a solid choice, especially considering its task management options.

 5. Flock

-Flock, a popular messaging app from India, comes with lots of useful features.
-It includes file sharing, audio and video calling, in-app search, and a high number of app integrations:
+Flock, a popular messaging app from India, comes with a range of useful features such as file sharing, audio and video calling, in-app search, and a large number of app integrations:

-Group and one-on-one chats are all shown in the left side bar.
+Group and one-on-one chats are all shown in the left sidebar.
 You can customize notifications, and Flock includes read receipts on sent messages in all of its chats.
-Flock also lets you edit and delete messages at any point after sending them.
+Flock also lets you edit and delete messages after sending them.

 The downside:

-While you can add unlimited users to your Flock account, storage for the free version caps out at 5 GB, which is very easy to reach even with a small team.
-The free version also limits audio and video calls to one-on-ones.
+While you can add unlimited users to your Flock account, storage for the free version caps out at 5 GB per team, which is very easy to reach even with a small team.
+The free version also limits audio and video calls to one-on-ones.5

-Flock’s interface can also be difficult to use, especially when replying to messages in group chats: each reply creates a new message in the chat with a preview of the responded-to message, but clicking that preview just brings you back up to the original message, with the reply nowhere in sight.
-When multiple people start responding to the same message, it becomes difficult to track.
+Flock’s interface can also be difficult to use, especially when replying to messages in group chats.
+Each reply creates a new message in the chat with a preview of the responded-to message, but clicking that preview just brings you back up to the original message, with the reply nowhere in sight.
+When multiple people start responding to the same message, it can become difficult to track.

 The verdict:

 Flock is a useful messaging app, but it’s hard to see what differentiates the free version from the competition, especially with such a strict storage limit.
-In addition, the busy interface doesn’t make for the best user experience.
+The unique user interface also may not be everyone’s cup of tea.

 6. Microsoft Teams

-Microsoft teams replaces the venerable Skype for Business.
+After many long years, Microsoft Teams has finally replaced the venerable Skype for Business.
 While Skype for Business was widely used, some of its features drew constant scrutiny, such as its disappearing chats.

-Teams also enables real time use of Microsoft’s online Office apps, but if you want the desktop apps integrated, you’ll have to upgrade to the paid version.
+Of course, Teams also enables real-time use of Microsoft’s online Office apps, but if you want to integrate desktop apps like Outlook and Word, you’ll have to upgrade to the paid version.

 The downside:

-Microsoft has gone the blatantly competitive route, meaning the free version of Teams doesn’t offer video calling on iOS.
+Microsoft Teams limits you to its own ecosystem of apps, meaning the free Teams version doesn’t offer video calling on iOS.
 This alone is enough to disqualify many small companies looking for an all-in-one messaging app.

 The verdict: